Add to your Claude Code skills

 Terminal (Recommended): cmux works great with Pilot Shell — its vertical tab layout lets you run multiple sessions side by side.
 Any modern terminal works: Ghostty, iTerm2, or the built-in macOS/Linux terminal.

 Claude Chrome (Recommended): Install the Claude Code Chrome extension for browser automation and E2E testing.
 Pilot automatically detects it and uses it as the preferred tool.
-When Chrome isn't available, Pilot falls back to playwright-cli (reliable element targeting, persistent sessions, tracing) or agent-browser (lightweight, fast startup).
+When the extension isn't available, Pilot falls back to Chrome DevTools MCP (direct CDP access, Lighthouse, performance tracing), then playwright-cli (persistent sessions, tracing) or agent-browser (lightweight, fast startup).

 Codex Plugin (Included): The Codex plugin is installed automatically with Pilot.
 It provides adversarial code review powered by OpenAI Codex — an independent second opinion during /spec planning and verification.
 Run /codex:setup once to authenticate, then enable reviewers in Console Settings → Reviewers.
 A ChatGPT Plus subscription ($20/mo) covers the Codex API usage.